Draft Position Specific Strategy for:

 Playing Your Opponents

 There’s not much for games to play or strategy to use when you are in the Middle.
 Your job is simply to make your opponents pay the consequences for their bad decisions.
-You don’t need to guess who the Turn or Whiplash are taking based on their team, because it’s too many picks out for that.
+You don’t need to guess who the Turn or Whiplash are taking based on their team, because it’s too many picks away for that.
 You don’t need to change your picks according to them.
 You just need to focus on your list of players, and take the value as it comes.
 Unlike the Turn, the Quarterpost and Middle are the positions that say “I had a great draft, I just let it come to me.”

 Perspective on Your Picks